Now live for ALDO Shoes UK

 The Apple Developer Program is a paid annual membership.
 It costs about 99 USD per year, though the exact figure is set by Apple, so confirm the current price during enrollment.
 Go to the Apple Developer Program page, sign in with (or create) an Apple Account, and follow the enrollment steps for an individual or an organization.
 (Source: Apple Developer Program.)

 Once you are a member you get App Store Connect, the web tool where your app's listing and builds live.
-You do not need to set anything up in it yet; Vunda uploads your build here for you later.
-(Source: App Store Connect.)
+This is where you create your iOS app record and find the App Store Connect app id you enter on the Publish page (Step 3).
+(Source: App Store Connect help.)

 Step 2: create your Google Play Console account